Theoretix/Asynx/doc/README.md

-Bitcoin SV
+Asynx
 =====================

 Setup
 ---------------------
-Bitcoin SV is an implementation of a node for the Bitcoin Cash network and builds the backbone of the network.
+Asynx is an implementation of a node for the Bitcoin Cash network and builds the backbone of the network.
 It downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin SV, visit [bitcoinsv.io](https://bitcoinsv.io/).
+To download Asynx, visit [asynx.io](https://asynx.io/).

 Running
 ---------------------